 I stared at him, silent.

-“Okay, cool,” Fred prattled on, taking my wordless sulking as a ‘yes.’
+“Okay, cool,” Fred prattled on, taking my sulking as wordless agreement.
 “Look, I’m just going to be honest here: I need you for this prank.
 And I’m really sorry to ask you for your help.”

 I couldn’t help but let some of my previous anger leak through.
 “You promised—”

 “I know, and I was wrong!
 I miscalculated!
 Believe me, I feel awful about it.
-I hate asking you for favors, and I wouldn’t be asking you if I didn’t absolutely have to.
+I hate asking you for favors, and I wouldn’t be doing it if I didn’t absolutely have to.
 But that’s the thing—I do absolutely have to.
-If you don’t do this, Aggy, then the whole prank’s gonna fall through.
-And then all of our work will have gone to waste.”
+If you don’t do this, Aggy, then the whole prank’s going to fall through.
+And then all of our work will have been a waste.”

 He paused, taking in another deep breath.
-I didn’t say anything, just mulled over what he had said.
-Maybe Fred had a point.
+I didn’t say anything, just mulled over what he had said and allowed myself to concede that maybe Fred had a point.
 No matter how childish or petty I thought this whole ordeal was, Cooper did deserve at least some form of karmic payback.
 And if it would help Cooper get what he deserved, then maybe doing one more thing for the prank wouldn’t be that terrible...

 “Please, Aggy,” Fred implored.
 Next to me, Potter said nothing, his expression completely blank.